-Finding a reliable work-from-home gig can be a real chore, especially with so many job boards, listings and companies that regularly seek work-from-home employees.
+Finding a reliable work-from-home gig can be a real chore, especially with so many job boards, listings and companies that regularly seek remote employees.

 How We Vet Work-From-Home Jobs

 We have a few methods of finding work-from-home gigs, such as browsing job boards, using keyword searches in Google and checking the career pages of companies known for having remote positions.

 Once we find a job we think might interest our community, we put on our reporting hats.
 Here are the steps we take to make sure it checks out:

 - First, we do a quick Google search.
 We check out the company’s website and social media presence, looking for signs of legitimacy, like current contact info, recent activity and other boilerplate pages such as terms of service and press releases.
 We also look for the opposite: red flags.
 For example, maybe some of the site’s pages don’t exist, or it has links that lead to dead ends or unsecure sites.
 We might be concerned if a site looks outdated or uses odd or overly formal language.
 A lack of social media isn’t a deal breaker, but social media flooded with spammy links is.

 - If we find the listing on a website that aggregates jobs, we make sure that it’s also listed on the company’s official career page.
 If it’s not listed on their site or the information between the two posts doesn’t match up, that tells us to dig a little further.
 In some cases, someone unaffiliated with a company could be behind a job board’s listing, using a big name to scam job seekers.